 The story is that Mr. Nash experienced an epiphany when he suddenly realized that he could use cash value in Whole Life insurance policies to create a group of banks that would be his personal funding vehicles and allow him to take control over all of his financing.

-Not only did Mr. Nash resolve his funding challenges, but he also went on the create the Nelson Nash Institute whose mission is the educate others on taking control of the finances and reclaim the banking function from outsiders who typically do not put their clients’ interests first and foremost.
+Not only did Mr. Nash resolve his funding challenges, but he also went on to create the Nelson Nash Institute, whose mission is to educate others on taking control of their finances and reclaim the banking function from outsiders who typically do not put their client’s interests first and foremost.

-To become your own banker, the simplest and most logical method to provide funding is by using whole life insurance.
-While addressing and completing the following steps for opening your bank for your business, it’s very important to develop a mindset where you think like a banker thinks while using your personal finances just like your neighborhood bank would:
+To become your own banker, the simplest and most logical method to provide funding is with whole life insurance.
+While addressing and completing the following steps for opening your bank, it’s very important to develop a mindset where you think like a banker thinks while using your personal finances just like your neighborhood bank would:

 The first step in your banking journey involves capitalization.
-No, you do not need to find investors or borrow from friends and family, you need to properly fund a whole life insurance policy that can begin accumulating cash value very early in the process.
-The time it takes to capitalize your bank depends on the available funds that you will invest in your insurance policy.
-This process can take several years but when your policy (bank) becomes properly funded, you will have immediate access to your cash value.
+No, you do not need to find investors or borrow from friends and family.
+You need to properly fund a whole life insurance policy that can begin accumulating cash value very early in the process.
+The time it takes to capitalize on your bank depends on the available funds that you will invest in your insurance policy.
+This process can take several years, but when your policy (bank) becomes properly funded, you will have immediate access to your cash value.

-It’s important that you use participating life insurance provided by a mutual insurer in order to earn more on your interest than the minimum interest rate your insurer will be charging you to borrow against your policy.
-Fortunately, IRC section 7702 provides that the interest accrued in your policy and the dividends you receive are not considered taxable income.
-This allows your cash value to grow rapidly so that you can access it when needed through policy loans.
-For this reason, you will want to use a top dividend paying Life Insurance Company when you open your bank.
+It’s important that you use one of the top infinite banking companies.
+We recommend participating whole life insurance provided by a mutual insurer in order to earn more on your interest than the minimum interest rate your insurer will be charging you to borrow against your policy.
+Fortunately, IRC section 7702 provides that the interest accrued in your policy and the dividends you receive are not taxable.
+This allows your cash value to grow rapidly so that you can access your cash value tax-free when needed through policy loans.
+For this reason, you will want to use a top dividend-paying Life Insurance Company when you open your bank.

-Finally, it’s important that you understand your life insurance policy is for maximizing cash accumulation so the death benefit should be minimized.
-If a large death benefit is very important to you, simply add a term insurance rider at a much lower cost.
+Finally, you must understand your life insurance policy is for maximizing cash accumulation, so the death benefit should be minimized.
+If a large death benefit is very important to you, add a term insurance rider at a much lower cost.

 Step 2: Riders to Consider

-There are various riders that will be offered to help you broaden your coverage and add more “living benefits” to your whole life insurance policy.
+Various riders will be offered to help you broaden your coverage and add more “living benefits” to your whole life insurance policy.
 Here are some riders you should discuss with your agent:

-- Paid-Up Additions – Paid up additions is life insurance that is paid in full at the moment of purchase.
-This rider allows the policyholder to buy more benefit and boost the cash value growth in the policy.
+- Paid-Up Additions – Paid-up additions are life insurance that is paid in full at the moment of purchase.
+This rider allows the policyholder to contribute additional premiums and boost the cash value growth in the policy.
 A great method for adding these paid-up additions is to use the dividends paid each year by the insurer.

 - Life Insurance Supplement Rider – The supplement rider allows the policyholder to combine affordable term insurance with the permanent life insurance in the policy.
 As you pay your premiums, the term portion of the coverage is reduced until only permanent life insurance remains.

 - Guaranteed Insurability Rider – The GIR provides the applicant the ability to purchase additional life insurance without proof of insurability.
-This rider is very useful if your circumstances change and you realize that you required more life insurance but have developed some health issues.
+This rider is very useful if your circumstances change and you realize you require more life insurance but have developed some health issues.

-- Term Life Rider – The term life rider allows the policyholder to purchase term life insurance that can be converted to permanent insurance at a later date.
+- Term Life Rider – The term life rider allows the policyholder to purchase term life insurance that can be converted to permanent insurance later.
 It is an especially good option for young adults who want to start infinite banking but typically don’t have the budget to purchase a sizeable death benefit.